-Unlike in the sale of a personal residence, vacation homes that can be considered a business or second home are subject to capital gains taxes in the event of a sale.
-Capital gains taxes can be as high as 20% on expense vacation homes, in addition to the federal, local, and sales taxes that are also applied to the bill of the sale.
+Unlike in the sale of a personal residence, vacation homes that are considerable as a business or second home are subject to capital gains taxes in the event of a sale.
+Capital gains taxes can be as high as 20% on expense vacation homes, in addition to the federal, local, and sales taxes that are also applicable to the bill of sale.
 With every dollar adding up, many investors choose to defer capital gains taxes on sales through a 1031 second home exchange.

 How to 1031 Exchange Vacation Home

 In a 1031 exchange, vacation home sellers must purchase a new asset “in exchange” for their old property.
 If the new property is of equal or greater value, then taxpayers through the 1031 exchange have the opportunity to defer every dollar of capital gains taxes.
-In the same vein, lower-valued assets can be purchased for a partial omittance of capital gains taxes.
+In the same vein, lower-value assets are purchasable for a partial omittance of capital gains taxes.

 Vacation Home Like-Kind Properties

-As alluded to above, vacation homes are some of the most commonly used assets in 1031 exchanges.
-Sales of second homes are subject to taxation, but capital gains taxes are completely avoided with the proper paperwork and the purchase of a new “like-kind” asset.
+Vacation homes are some of the most common assets in 1031 exchanges.
+Sales of second homes are subject to taxation, but capital gains taxes are completely avoidable with the proper paperwork and the purchase of a new “like-kind” asset.
 In a 1031 exchange vacation home can be exchanged for many like-kind assets, including: